• Skip to primary navigation

 My sister made this darling lollipop flower bouquet for a friend’s birthday a couple of months ago.
 I died at how cute it looked and asked her to work with me on a post to share this cuteness with all of you.

-Her friend (Kailynn) loved hers so much, she still hasn’t eaten any of tootsie pops.
+Her friend (Kailynn) loved her bouquet so much that she still hasn’t eaten any of the tootsie pops.
 Most importantly, her bouquet was made using her favorite lollipop!
 She loved and appreciated this thoughtful gift THAT much.

 Did I mention these lollipop flowers would make a great Mother’s Day gift?
-Swing by the local florist and pick up a floral card pick holders to add this special touch (pictured below).
-You can purchase them on Amazon too!
+Swing by the local florist and pick up a floral card pick holder to add this special touch (pictured below).
+You can purchase them on Amazon, too!

 lollipop flower